 Sandy Creek Park (9500 Lime Creek Road, Leander) is located on Lake Travis.
 This 25-acre park is an ideal spot for swimming, nature walks, birding, camping, boating, and fishing.
 Admission is $5 per person (CASH ONLY).

 Update: Sandy Creek park has no available water at this time.
 Please bring your own supply.

 Pace Bend Park

 Pace Bend Park (2011 Pace Bend Road North, Spicewood) is approximately 30 miles west of Austin on Lake Travis.
 The north and east side of the park have shallow beaches perfect for children and dogs.
-Admission is $10 per vehicle.
+Admission is $5 per person (CASH ONLY).